mrmike1/postgres_replication/README.md

 to add new slaves, just add the hosts in your slave group and run the playbook again

-edit include/vars.yml with your variables
+edit your includes/vars.yml with your variables

       [pmasters]